 Preparation

-Turn on the flame and filter immediately into a vessel with the beeswax; mix well before cooling down.
+Turn on the flame and immediately filter into a vessel containing the beeswax; mix well before cooling.

-Once it is cooling, store it in a clean jar.
+Once it is cooled, store it in a clean jar.
 The shelf life is two years; after opening, the medicinal effects last 2 to 3 months.

 Unprocessed dried plant material: One year